Kids & Teens

 Brandeis Marin

-Independent, coeducational K-8 Jewish day school reflects the diversity of the Marin Jewish communal fabric as well as the varied religious, cultural and socio-economic tapestry of the world around us.
+Independent, coeducational K–8 Jewish day school that reflects the diversity of the Marin Jewish communal fabric as well as the varied religious, cultural and socio-economic tapestry of the broader world.

 Learn More